+Feature LED On LED off

+P1/P2 Green on: Power is on No power

+SYS Green on: System ready System not ready

+RS Green on: Ring is active Ring is inactive

+Amber on: Ring status is abnormal

-Feature LED On LED off P1/P2 Green on: Power is on No power DO/ALM Red on alarm relay active and contacts is short.
-Red off: relay output contact is open.
-10/100M Light Blue on: Port is linked Port link is down 1000M Dark Blue on: The port is linked at 1000Mbps speed.
-Not available Admin Disable Maroon on: Port disable Not available
+DO Red on: alarm relay active and contacts Red off: relay output contact is open. is short.
+DI Green on: Digital Input is active.
+Green off: Digital Input contact is not available.
+10/100M Light Blue on: Port is linked Port link is down 1000M Dark Blue on: The port is linked at Not available 1000Mbps speed.
+Admin Disable Maroon on: Port disable Not available PoE (Poe Models Yellow on: powering Power output over current or cable short Only)